Pyroptosis: The canonical inflammasome pathway

 Canonical inflammasomes mostly contain three components: a sensor protein (PRRs), an adaptor (ASC) and an effector (caspase-1).
 Generally, inflammasome-forming NLR proteins share a similar structure, several leucine-rich repeat (LRR) domains, a central nucleotide-binding and oligomerization domain (NBD) and an N-terminal pyrin domain (PYD).
 NLRP3, for example, recruits ASC adaptor protein via PYD-PYD interaction.
 Both pro-caspase-1 and ASC contain a caspase activation and recruitment domain (CARD), and this homotypic CARD-CARD interaction enables autocatalytic cleavage and reassembly of procaspase-1 to form active caspase-1.
-Alternatively, NLRC4 can directly recruit pro-caspase-1, as it has a CARD domain instead of a pyrin domain.
+Alternatively, NLRC4 can directly recruit pro-caspase-1, as it has a CARD instead of a PYD.
+In addition to their formation as a complex to induce pyroptosis, inflammasomes can also be integral components of larger cell death-inducing complexes called PANoptosomes to induce PANoptosis, another inflammatory form of cell death.